klouderone/cornev4promicroedition/README.md

 - 42x Kailh Choc V1 Hot Swap Sockets
 - 42x Kailh MX Hot Swap Sockets
-- 2x TRRS 3.5mm PJ-320A Audio Jack (not needed for wireless build)
+- 2x TRRS 3.5mm PJ-320A Audio Jack (if using non-wireless microcontroller)
 - 42x 1N4148 SOD-123 Diodes
-- 2x 3 Pin Toggle Switch (MSK-12C02 & PCM12SMTR)
+- 2x 3 Pin Toggle Switch (MSK-12C02 or PCM12SMTR)
 - 2x Tactile Push Button Switch (3x6x4.3mm)
 - 4x Mill-Max Machined 12 Pin Sockets
 - 48x Mill-Max Machine Pins
 - 2x PH5 4 Pin Female Box Pin Header (for OLED)
+- 2x PH5 5 Pin Female Box Pin Header (for Nice!View)
-- 2x Microcontrollers (Pro Micro, Elite-C or Similar OR Nice!Nano V2)
+- 2x Microcontrollers (Pro Micro, Elite-C or Similar for wired, OR Nice!Nano V2 or similar for wireless)
 - 2x Displays (.91 Inch OLED or Nice!View) (optional)
 - 42x MX or Choc V1 Switches
 - 42x MX or Choc V1 Keycaps
 - 1x TRRS Male to Male Cable (if using non-wireless microcontroller)
+- 2x Right Angle PH2 Battery Connector (if using a wireless microcontroller like the Nice!Nano V2)
 - 2x Battery (if using a wireless microcontroller like the Nice!Nano V2)

 The build guide is **similar** to the video linked below, except without the LEDs, and the addition of the battery pads and battery switch.